Croatia during World War I: Internal political developments

 The last two solutions predicted the collapse of the Empire.
 The first solution had the best possibility at the beginning of the war because none of the superpowers wanted the dissolution of the Empire but rather its reconstruction and federalization.
 Creation of a Trialist monarchy generally prevailed on the Vienna court.
 The creation of the independent Croatian state had the slightest chance in the given international circumstances.
 Therefore, Croatian politicians opted for the other two solutions during the war.

 Count István Tisza enters the Croatian Parliament with ban Iván Skerlecz and count Teodor Pejačević, 1914.

 Since 1913 parliamentary election, Croatian-Serbian coalition (HSK) had the majority in the Croatian Parliament.
 Its leader was Svetozar Pribičević who advocated the creation of a unified South Slavic state.
 HSK cooperated with the Hungarian government, against Austria, and did not make any public statements about the reorganization of the Empire.
-Some opposition parties gathered in a temporarily formed alliance, Croatian Statehood Democratic Bloc, which was formed after part of moderate members of the Party of Rights excepted the Yugoslav idea.
+Opposition to the HSK formed alliance, Croatian State-Right Democratic Bloc.
 They all generally shared the idea of trialism or creation of the Croatian Kingdom which would have a high degree of autonomy within the Empire.